jaredjgebel/ux-portfolio/src/journal/category-personalization.md

 <figcaption>In this case, celery.</figcaption>
 </figure>

-## What purpose could an customized product label serve?
+## What purpose could a customized product label serve?

 I'm conjecturing, but I would imagine the personalized image is there to make it easier and faster for users to find products.
 A customer will spend more money on items they're actually able to find.
 It may reduce the time it takes make a purchase, resulting in a more efficient shopping experience.